gabeklein/expressive-mvc/README.md

 ### 👾 Level 2 Clear!

+> Sidebar, notice how our component remains completely independent from the logic sofar; it's a pretty big deal.
+>
-> Sidebar, notice how our component remains completely independent from the logic sofar; it's a pretty big deal. <br/>If we wanted to modify or even duplicate our `ActionSequence`, says in a different language or with a new aesthetic, we don't need to copy, or even edit, *any* of these actual behaviors. 🤯
+> If we want to modify or even duplicate our `ActionSequence`, says in a different language or with a new aesthetic, we don't need to copy, or even edit, any of these actual behaviors. 🤯

 <br/>

 <h1 id="sharing-section">Sharing state</h1>

-One of the most significant features of deep-state is an ability to share state with any number of subscribers, be them components or peer controllers.
+One of the most important features of deep-state is an ability to share state with any number of subscribers, be them components or peer-controllers.
 Whether you want state from up-stream or to be usable app-wide, you can with a number of simple abstractions.

 In this chapter we will cover how to create and cast state for use by components and peers.
 It's in the [next chapter](#access-section) though, where we'll see how to access them.